rsankar9/SMRDataProcessing/README.md

 The goal is to eventually correlate the cross-rendition average of syllable pitch with their premotor activity.

 ####Acknowledgements
-Eduarda Centeno
+- Eduarda Centeno
-Roman Ursu
+- Roman Ursu
-Arthur Leblois
+- Arthur Leblois
-For HVC - automatic syllable labeller - The Sober Lab at Emory University [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1475481.svg)](https://doi.org/10.5281/zenodo.1475481)
+- For HVC - automatic syllable labeller - The Sober Lab at Emory University [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1475481.svg)](https://doi.org/10.5281/zenodo.1475481)

+Python 3.7 is required, unless specified otherwise.

 ### Auxilliary_support.py